fabiorino/crelly-slider/readme.txt

 4. Slides and elements options (in this case, a text element)

 == Changelog ==

+= 1.1.1 =
+* Bug fix: sometimes, the slider got stuck at loading screen

 = 1.1.0 =
 * Awesome community: the slider is now translated in 8 different languages!
 Thank you!<br />English,<br />Italian,<br />Spanish (<a href="https://github.com/eduardoarandah">Eduardo Aranda</a>),<br />Russian (<a href="http://dymskiy.ru/">Andrey Dymskiy</a>),<br />Slovak (<a href="https://github.com/webmandesign">Oliver Juhas</a>),<br />Serbian (Branislav Pakic),<br />French (sLy kereven),<br />German (Andreas Dolinar, <a href="http://elokron.de/">Jan Adams</a>)